InmaV/3D_model_fetal_RA/README.md

 - Ansys Fluent is proprietary software and is not distributed with this repository.

 ## Citation

+If you use this model or code, please cite:

+> Villanueva-Baxarias, I. (2026). *3D Fetal Right Atrium Model* [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.21384348

 When using this repository, please cite the associated work: